astoadhi/Portfolio/README.md

 # data-science-portfolio
 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of Jupyter notebooks, MySQL file, Stata and Matlab files
+Presented in the form of Jupyter notebooks, Stata and Matlab files

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._